LLNL/romweb/src/examples.md

 $$\frac{\partial u}{\partial t} + v\cdot\nabla u = 0,$$

-where $v$ is a given advectopm velocity.
+where $v$ is a given advection velocity.

 One can run the following command line options to reproduce the DMD results summarized in the table below: